gardener/landscaper-service/docs/gettingstarted/configure-service-targets.md

 The secret that was just created, is then referenced in a ServiceTargetConfig.
 The `spec.secretRef` field contains the name, the namespace of the secret and the key that contains the kubeconfig.
+The `spec.ingressDomain` field has to be set to the correct url under which the ingress controller at the referenced target cluster is available.
+For the ingress domain field contains only the domain name, the protocol (`https://`) has to be omitted.

 The visibility label `config.landscaper-service.gardener.cloud/visible` needs to be set with the value `"true"`.

-:warning: Attention: It is important that the `spec.providerType` matches the infrastructure provider type of the targeted kubernetes cluster.

 The ServiceTargetConfig can be created in any namespace.
 It is however recommended, to create it in a namespace that is only accessible to landscaper service administrators.